-Na\"ively, we expect three characteristic parameters of a system to control the value of $\lc$: the total number of particles $A$, the typical size of the smaller of the two decay fragments, and the number of particles in it.
+Na\"ively, we expect three characteristic parameters of a system to control the value of $\lc$: the total number of particles $A$, the typical size of the smaller of the two decay fragments and the number of its constituents.
 With the size and the number of particles in the smaller fragment the attraction due to particle exchange rises, increasing stability even for shorter interaction ranges.
-The maximal $\lc$ in relation \eqref{eq:lc-order} is generated by the large deuteron fragment in ${}^6$Li and demonstrates this effect.
+The maximal $\lc$ in relation~\eqref{eq:lc-order}, which is due to the large deuteron fragment in ${}^6$Li, demonstrates this effect.
 Moreover, with the increase of the total number of particles the quantity of interacting pairs and triplets grows.
-Keeping the smaller fragment size constant, we observe (a discussion follows below \figref{fig:threshold}) that this effect is almost linear for a relatively small number of particles $A \leq 6$.
+Keeping the smaller fragment size constant, we observe that this effect is almost linear for a relatively small number of particles $A \leq 6$ (see the discussion of~\figref{fig:threshold}).
 For all considered nuclei, we find $\lc$ to be of the order of the breakdown scale\footnote{We adopt the canonical estimate of $m_\pi$ for the breakdown scale of \eftnopi~around which substructure of the nucleons represented by the pion as the lightest meson becomes observable.} of the \eftnopi.
-The instability is therefore invariant \wrt renormalization-group (RG) transformations with $\Lambda\gg m_\pi$.
-On the one hand, the LECs of the theory at LO are still sufficient to renormalize these larger nuclei consistently.
-On the other hand, the three-parameter theory postdicts correctly only the experimentally established instability of nuclei in the $^3\text{H}(3/2^-),\,^3n,\,^4\text{H},\,^{3,4}\text{Li},\,\text{and}~^5\text{He}$ channels.
-The isotopes $^{6,7}\text{Li}$ and $^8$Be with $J^\pi=1^+$, $3/2^-$, and $0^+$, which are known to sustain stable states\footnote{Without Coulomb repulsion, $^8$Be is considered to be stable ~\cite{AFZAL:1969zz,Higa:2008dn}.}~are not correctly reproduced in that respect.
+The instability is therefore invariant with respect to renormalization-group (RG) transformations with $\Lambda\gg m_\pi$.
+On the one hand, this implies that no new constraints are needed to prevent the collapse of these larger nuclei.
+On the other hand, the three-parameter theory postdicts correctly only the experimentally observed instability of $^3\text{H}(3/2^-),\,^3n,\,^4\text{H},\,^{3,4}\text{Li},\,\text{and}~^5\text{He}$.
+The isotopes $^{6,7}\text{Li}$ and $^8$Be with $J^\pi=1^+$, $3/2^-$, and $0^+$, respectively, which are known to sustain stable states\footnote{Without Coulomb repulsion, $^8$Be is found to be stable ~\cite{AFZAL:1969zz,Higa:2008dn}.}~are not correctly reproduced in that respect.
 Interestingly, once a stable $^8$Be ground state is found with $J^\pi=0^+$ at $\Lambda<\lc$ the theory orders excited states in the rotational spectrum correctly, namely, $0^+$, $2^+$, and $4^+$.
 The latter two states emerge in a form of bound excited states for $\Lambda<0.4~{\rm fm^{-1}}$.